On the elementary theory of the real exponential field: Model completeness

 \begin{cor} For all $\ell\in \N$, $A_\ell$ holds. \end{cor} \begin{proof} $A_0$ holds by model completeness of the theory of real closed fields.
 The inductive step $A_{<\ell} \implies A_{\ell}$ is Proposition \ref{prop:a<l-al}. \end{proof}

 \begin{thm} The theory $\Tres$ of definably complete restricted exponential fields is model complete. \end{thm} \begin{pf} It suffices to show that whenever $M\subset N$ are models of $\Tres$, every quantifier-free formula over $M$ which is satisfiable in $N$ is satisfiable in $M$.
-It is enough to consider quantifier-free formulas without nested occurrences of $\texp$.
-Any such formula is a disjunction of formulas of complexity $\leq \ell$ for some $\ell$ by Remark \ref{rem:complexity}, so we conclude by Proposition \ref{prop:al-implies-complexity} and Corollary \ref{cor:al-for-every-l}. \end{pf}
+Any such formula has complexity $\leq \ell$ for some $\ell$ by Lemma \ref{rem:complexity}, so we conclude by Proposition \ref{prop:al-implies-complexity} and Corollary \ref{cor:al-for-every-l}. \end{pf}

 We conclude this section with the following corollary relating the pregeometry $\ecl$ with definable closure.

 \begin{cor} Let $N\models \Tres$ and $C$ a subset of $N$.
 Then the definable closure of $C$ in $N$ coincides with $\ecl^N(C)$. \end{cor} \begin{proof} Let $a\in N$ be in the definable closure of $C$.
 Then there are a tuple $\bar c \subset C$ and a $\emptyset$-definable function $f$ with $a = f(\bar c)$.
 By model completeness, $\{a\}$ is existentially definable with parameter $\bar c$, so it is a projection of an $\texp$-variety $V$ defined over $\bar c$.
 By Proposition \ref{prop:servi}, $V$ contains the projection of a Khovanskii point $P$ over $\Q(\bar c)$, so $a$ must be a component of $P$.
 This shows that the definable closure of $C$ is contained in $\ecl^N(C)$ and the other inclusion is easy. \end{proof}